Regulation C10: Research Degrees (excluding Professional Doctorates)

 iii. your curriculum vitae (CV), including a full list of publications; and

-iv. a proposed title
+iv. a reference

 (c) The approved title will be confirmed by the Faculty Research Committee, and the Research Degrees Committee will appoint two external examiners and an independent chair.